lucasjinreal/llv/readme.md

 #### Record

-Listens for 256 incoming frames on all interfaces and standard port *11111* and writes the recording to a file named *dao.gesichter*.
+Listens for 256 incoming frames on all interfaces and standard port *11111* and writes the recording to a file named *dao.gesichter*.ww

 ```bash
 python llv.py record --frames 256 --output dao.gesichter